 Route to the charger using iDrive navigation

 Enter the charging station as your destination in iDrive.
-This activates automatic battery preconditioning, which heats or cools the 108.7 kWh battery to the ideal temperature range before you arrive.
-You will see a notification on the curved display confirming preconditioning is active.
+This activates automatic battery preconditioning, warming the battery while you drive.
+You will see a notification confirming preconditioning is active.
+This makes a major difference in cold weather.

 Check the battery temperature and charging power on the display

-On the 14.9-inch center display, look at the charging screen.
+On the iDrive display, look at the charging screen.
 If the battery temperature is shown as cold, the car is limiting power to protect the cells.
 Give it 5-10 minutes to warm up, or next time route through iDrive so preconditioning runs in advance.

 Check your state of charge

 If you are above 80%, the slower speed is expected.
 For the fastest DC charging, arrive at the charger between 10-20% and charge to 80%.
-The iX3's 270 kW peak is only available in the lower state of charge range.
+The iX3's peak charging speed is only available in the lower state of charge range.

 Verify the charger is not sharing power